aZamuel/ROS2-VLA_Bridge/README.md

 ---

-### How to Start the Requester
+### How to Start the requester node

-* As a starting point I used the ros2_jazzy Dockerfile from the RobotReplicationFiles provided by David Ott.
+* As a starting point I used the ros2_multipanda Dockerfile from the RobotReplicationFiles provided by David Ott.
 Using the same commands one can start the docker by running these lines in the base repository:
-docker build -t ros2_jazzy_vla_bridge .
+docker build -t ros2_vla_bridge .
-docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged ros2_jazzy_vla_bridge
+docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged ros2_vla_bridge

 * To pass on any display correctly one should also run
 xhost +local:docker
 on the host system.

 * In the container
-source /opt/ros/jazzy/setup.bash
+source /opt/ros/humble/setup.bash
-source /root/ws_moveit/install/setup.bash
+source /root/humble_ws/install/setup.bash

-* Now you can start th Node
+* Now you can start the node
 ros2 run ros2_vla_bridge_requester vla_requester_node

 ---